 This week we have Dr. Josh Feder with us from sunny Solana Beach, California where he is a father of a grown autistic son, a child and family psychiatrist using the Developmental, Individual differences, Relationship-based (DIR) model and an Expert DIR Training Leader.
-He is also a faculty member with both the Interdisciplinary Council on Learning (ICDL), the home of DIR/Floortime, and Profectum, and an adjunct faculty with Fielding Graduate University in the Child and Infant Development PhD program.
+He is also a faculty member with both the Interdisciplinary Council on Development and Learning (ICDL), the home of DIR/Floortime, and Profectum, and an adjunct faculty with Fielding Graduate University in the Child and Infant Development PhD program.

 Two years ago, a study found that repetition may limit scope in skills in people with autism.
 However, we know that kids need to repeat activities to learn.
 This leads to the question of what is good and what is bad repetition?
 For some answers, let’s hear Dr. Feder.

 Repetition in autism therapy with Dr. Josh Feder